zekaryas1/notes/docs/intro.md

 - Make your next step challenging or new
 	- Doing the same things multiple times won't make you an expert
 		- Now array questions next should be graph problems
-		- Previously medium problems now should be hard problems
+		- Previously medium problems, next should be hard problems
 		- Not great on DP questions then more practice on DP questions